 Development costs can be capitalized under IFRS, as long as certain criteria are met.
 With GAAP, development costs are not allowed to be capitalized.

 Finally, the qualitative characteristics to how the accounting methods function.
 GAAP works within a hierarchy of characteristics, such as relevance, reliability, comparability and understandability, to make informed decisions based on user-specific circumstances.
 IFRS also works with the same characteristics, but with the exception that decisions cannot be made on the specific circumstances of an individual.

 It is important to understand these key differences between IFRS and GAAP accounting, so that your company can accurately do business internationally.

 To understand explicit instruction in the principles of accounting and all financial standards, join for an MBA in Accounting and Finance program .
-Get the masters degree online or part time with Exeed College for career advancement.
+Get the masters degree online or part time with Exeed College and Finance for career advancement.